use-inkubator/Ecosystem-Grants/applications/application-template.md

 - Do you need an audit for the contacts? **YES/NO** (don’t add it as part of Milestones!
 The auditor will be chosen among Auditor track participants)
 - CATEGORY: Infrastructure OR Canary Dapp OR Technical Showcase
+- An overview of the business model, including revenue streams, target market, and scalability, if applicable.
+- Future production plans and growth strategy, highlighting how the project intends to achieve sustainability and long-term success, if applicable.

 Things that shouldn’t be part of the application: